-Many of us would like to give it the benefit of the doubt.
+Many would like to believe it.
 If it is her, then it will be one of the most surprising things you will ever see.
-OK, it was taken in 1840, when he was long gone.
+OK, it was taken in 1840, when Wolfgang was long gone.
 Few wives outlived their husbands.
-As Munger says, she became the Yoko Ono of the 19th century.
+Given the harshness of the times, she hardly looks 78.

-If only we had photos of the Li family Daoists (and their wives) from then… Even the photo of Li Peisen and his wife from the 1940s is rare enough.
+If only we had photos of the Li family Daoists (and their wives) from the late imperial era… Even the photo of Li Peisen and his wife from the 1940s is rare enough.
 Indeed, in a world where female members of a family are taken for granted at best, people remembered her as exceptionally able and intelligent too.

 Two gems I found on a room service menu in Beijing, 2015: